wwcodemanila/WWCodeManila-Python/ren'py/scene567.md

         elif storef:
             if correct_change == False:
                 $ desc = "a dishonest"
-                n "Mang Bert told me that you did not give him the correct change." n "Instead, you pocketed the excess amount!" if correct_reward == False:
+                n "Bert told me that you did not give him the correct change." n "Instead, you pocketed the excess amount!" if correct_item == False:
                 $ desc = "an untrustworthy"
-                n "Aling Tasya said that you didn't give her the correct reward." n "Instead, you kept it to your self!"
+                n "Tasya said that you didn't give her the correct reward." n "Instead, you kept it to your self!"

         n "I have no use for [desc] grandchild."